apache/comdev-working-groups/wg-advisors/escalation.md

 ## Yeah, but ...

-In the event that a project is persistently unwilling to address a problem, you should, in collaboration with at least one other Sharpener, email board-private@apache.org with a description of the specific problem you are seeing, with documentation, and then leave it at that.
+In the event that a project is persistently unwilling to address a problem, you should, in collaboration with at least one other Advisor, email board-private@apache.org with a description of the specific problem you are seeing, with documentation, and then leave it at that.
 It is not your job to pursue that escalation unless and until the board